 We all use electricity in our homes every day without thinking about how safe it is.
-But the campaigning charity Electrical Safety First estimates that around 70 people are killed, with 350,000 seriously injured due to an electrical accident in the home.
+But the campaigning charity Electrical Safety First estimates that around 70 people are killed, with 350,000 seriously injured annually due to an electrical accident in the home.

 Ensuring your electrical systems are correctly installed and maintained is an important part of electrical safety.
 Which?
 Trusted trader, Steve Daws of SMD Electrical Services Ltd said: ‘I find a lot of lighting products installed by DIYers or unqualified electricians, which pose a real danger of electric shock and fire.
 Just because something works, doesn’t mean it’s safe.’

 Our article on electrical-installation condition reports looks at the regular checks a qualified electrician can perform on your electrical systems.
 Read on for more tips from our traders on staying safe in your home.

 Your fuseboard is the heart of the electrical installation in your home.
 If the fuses look old, the fusebox is brown or it’s an old plastic model, you may well need to install a new one.
 Ask yourself the following questions:

 - Has your property been rewired within the last 10 years?

 - Does your current fusebox have a residual current device (RCD)?

 If the answer to these questions is no, then you probably need a new fuseboard (consumer unit).
 An NICEIC approved or Which?
 Trusted Traders endorsed electrician will be able to come and assess your fuseboard free of charge, to let you know whether it is safe or not.
 If you do need a new fuseboard, you should expect to pay around £500 – costs could be higher if the installation is complex.